AI Outreach Automation

 Upcoming changes:

-Migration requirement: Yahoo users should migrate from basic auth to app passwords now, prepare for OAuth migration in Q4 2026.
+Migration requirement: Yahoo users should move from basic auth to app passwords now, and prepare for an OAuth migration in Q4 2026.

 Current status:

-Recommendation: Use app passwords for custom domains.
-OAuth migration not urgent (most providers won’t deprecate passwords).
+Recommendation: use app passwords for custom domains.
+An OAuth migration isn’t urgent here, since most of these providers won’t deprecate passwords on the same timeline as the big mailbox providers.

 Password-based authentication: